Ursula Vaughan Williams: Marriage to Vaughan Williams

 Adeline died in 1951, aged eighty.
 In February 1953 Vaughan Williams and Ursula were married.
 (Note: There were no children of the marriage.)
 He left the Dorking house and they took a lease of 10 Hanover Terrace, Regent's Park, London.
 After Vaughan Williams's return to live in London, Ursula successfully encouraged him to become much more active socially and in pro bono publico activities.
 With her support he resumed the composition he had been forced to set aside during his first wife's illness; Ursula wrote the libretto for two of his last choral works, including the cantata for Christmas Hodie.

 Vaughan Williams died in 1958.
 Following his death his widow moved to Gloucester Crescent near Regent's Park, London.
 (Note: In Gloucester Crescent her neighbours included Alan Bennett.
 She appears as a character in Bennett's autobiographical play and film The Lady in the Van; in the film she is played by Frances de la Tour.)
 In 1964 she published RVW: A Biography of Ralph Vaughan Williams.
-She completed her autobiography, Paradise Remembered, in 1972, but did not publish it until 2002.
+She completed her autobiography, Paradise Remembered, in 1972, but it was published only in 2002.
 She wrote four novels, including Set to Partners (1968) and The Yellow Dress (1984), and five volumes of poetry.
 She wrote libretti for other composers, including Herbert Howells, Malcolm Williamson and Elisabeth Lutyens, for example, her "Hymn to St. Cecilia", which was set to music by Howells.

 Until her death in London at the age of 96 she was honorary president of the Ralph Vaughan Williams Society.
 She was also the president of the English Folk Dance and Song Society.
 Her funeral was held at St John's Wood Church.